Common Questions

 Yes.
 All orders are shipped via Australia Post.
 So you can send your order to a Parcel Locker or a PO Box.

 If you do not want your delivery left unattended, then please select the shipping option of Signature on delivery.
 Your parcel will still be sent as normal, but a signature must be obtained; if you are unavailable it will be taken to the nearest post office or depot for collection.
-In Australia you can also use a Parcel Locker or a PO Box as your delivery address.

 As you add items to your cart your shipping cost is automatically updated.
+When you checkout you can select your preferred shipping option.

 New Zealand customers may be subject to import duties, fees and taxes levied after a shipment reaches New Zealand.
 If a shipment is rejected because of customs clearance charges or refusal to accept delivery, the customer will be responsible for any fees incurred, including international shipment and handling.

 To view New Zealand pricing and shipping costs, you must log in and enter a valid New Zealand address.
 You will then be shown pricing in AUD, excluding the GST.
 The shipping charges for shipping to New Zealand via standard post will be updated.
-When you checkout, you can upgrade your shipping to Express for a quicker delivery.

 We only ship to Australia and New Zealand.